lh3/bwa/bwakit/README.md

   meets our needs.

 * Bwakit can be memory demanding depends on the functionality invoked.
-For 30X human data, bwa-mem takes about 6GB RAM, samblaster uses close to 10GB and BAM shuffling (if the input is sorted BAM) uses several GB.
+For 30X human data, bwa-mem takes about 11GB RAM with 32 threads, samblaster uses close to 10GB and BAM shuffling (if the input is sorted BAM) uses several GB.
   In the current setting, sorting uses about 10GB.

 ## Package Contents